valberrie/rathammer/README.md

 You will need to manually edit this script so the paths are correct.

 Second, wine is very slow to startup by default, 'running wineserver --persistent' will speed up compile times significantly.

-## Getting vbsp.exe on Linux
-* Install the game you want to map for using proton.
-I will use tf2 as an example
-* Navigate to it's steam folder "steamapps/common/Team Fortress 2"
-* Copy the "bin" folder somewhere. 'cp -r bin /mnt/flash/tf2_bin'
-* Turn off proton for the game and let it update.
-* Copy the bin folder back to the game folder but name it BIN. 'cp -r /mnt/flash/tf2_bin BIN'
-* See the 'tf2' config in config.vdf for how to configure everything.
-Vbsp etc require some steam dlls to run properly.
-On linux all paths are case sensitive, on Windows/wine they are not.
-So BIN and bin look the same to Windows but not linux.

 ### Building and running